 Credits shown here reflect the number required to graduate for the given major.
 Your actual number of required credits may be higher or lower depending on your previous college experience.
 The actual number of credits you will need to graduate from BVU will be determined by a free official transcript evaluation.

 This program is specifically designed for individuals who already hold a bachelor’s degree in a subject area relevant to secondary education and desire to earn a teacher certification.
-The program operates within the university’s current programming structure and is designed to move the candidate efficiently and effectively through core areas of methods and practices of teaching before they enter the classroom.
+The program operates within BVU's current programming structure and is designed to move you efficiently and effectively through core areas of methods and practices of teaching before you enter the classroom.